-What are the current costs for completing the task e.g. monetary value of time lost, the cost of admin staff wages, equipment costs.
+What are the current costs for completing the task e.g. monetary value of time lost, the wages of admin staff, equipment costs?
 What are the initial costs for investing in this new technology or solution?
 What are the ongoing costs?
-The costs of the new technology or solution should not be greater than what you are currently spending.
+The costs of the new technology or solution should not be higher than what you are currently spending.

 Why are you looking to adopt this new technology or solution?
-Are you wanting to complete a task faster?
-Are you looking to automate a task that takes up a lot of time?
+Do you want to complete a task faster?
+Are you looking to automate a job that takes up a lot of time?
 Are you seeking more consistency in how the task performed?
 You should have a clear understanding of the problem that you’re experiencing.
 You need to make sure that the technology or solution will solve your problem.

-The clever use of technology can make the difference between having an effective and profitable practice and running one that isn’t…Technology can assist a practice to become more efficient, through automation and the removal of unprofitable and wasted time.
+The clever use of technology can make the difference between having a productive and profitable practice and running one that isn’t…Technology can assist a practice to become more efficient, through automation and the removal of unprofitable and wasted time.
 But remember, use technology smartly.